filipesaretta/filipesaretta/README.md

 ###

-👨‍💻 I'm currently looking for a position as a junior front-end.
+👨‍💻 I'm currently working at Proedis as a Front-End Developer.

-🚀 I love the fast pace of tech and the need of constant study.
+🚀 I love the fast pace of tech!

 </br>